frahz/rauly/README.md

 ## TODO

+- [ ] Add timezone functionality to Word of the Day.
 - [ ] Clean up the code
 - [ ] Track how many people are in the voice call and save to a database
 - [ ] Be able to respond to messages with images, and add images so they can be used later on